Fastest way to Upload Logs for a Support Requests with vSAN

-Uploading vCenter and host logs is probably one of the least exciting activities in the life of a systems administartor.
-Historically this involves generating large log file bundles and then managing storage caapacity as well as bandwidth to reliably upload them to a remote portal.
-In this blog we will compare two traditional methods for doing this with two improved automated offerings that simplify the support experiance.
+Uploading vCenter and host logs is probably one of the least exciting activities in the life of a systems administrator.
+Historically this involves generating large log file bundles and then managing storage capacity as well as bandwidth to reliably upload them to a remote portal.
+In this blog, we will compare two traditional methods for doing this with two improved automated offerings that simplify the support experience.

 At the command line of a vCenter you can kick off a support bundle generation.
 Note this requires you SCP the logs off of the VCSA afterward and then proceed to upload them to the support portal.